 Vane or paddle flow switches are used to initiate high or low flow alarms.
 A common application is as a low flow alarm for shut-down of a system for protection of the components from damage.
 Often these are used in cooling lines, oil lines, or monitoring other fluid flows that are critical for the system to operate.
 Continue reading “Custom Vanes for the V4 Vane Operated Flow Switch”

-Dwyer offers several temperature measuring products that use infrared sensors as the sensing element.
+Dwyer Instruments, Inc. offers a wide variety of temperature sensors that use RTDs as the sensing element.